 #48 One cool thing about traveling to Costa Rica is that many passports don’t need to request a visa before the trip.
 Yet, you should note that when arriving in Costa Rica, you may be asked to show your return ticket and provide proof of means of subsistence.

-Despite these rules, we didn’t have any problem entering Costa Rica, and we weren’t even asked about a return ticket or means of subsistence.
+Despite these rules, we didn’t have any problem entering Costa Rica and weren’t even asked about a return ticket or means of subsistence.

-When leaving Costa Rica, you have to pay a departure fee of 29 USD.
+When leaving Costa Rica, you must pay a departure fee of 29 USD.
 Well, at least that is what every site on the internet says… We were never asked for this.
 It’s weird, but that’s what happened to us.

 However, it’s strongly advised to have all your routine vaccines in order, and maybe even hepatitis A and typhoid fever.
 Ask your doctor about which vaccines are recommended to you!

-#50 One of our favorite things to do in a country is buying souvenirs and gifts for our loved ones back home.
-Costa Rica has a few fine options of things that are easy to pack, local and cool to bring back:
+#50 One of our favorite things to do in a country is buy souvenirs and gifts for our loved ones back home.
+Costa Rica has a few fine options of things that are easy to pack, local, and cool to bring back:

 Our Recommended Costa Rica Travel Guide Books

 Fodor’s Essential Costa Rica 2019 (Full-color Travel Guide) – written by locals and very up-to-date.
 This is great if you are planning to travel to Costa Rica only.

-Lonely Planet Central America (Travel Guide) is a great alternative if you planning to travel to other Central American countries.
-And if you do, you should have a look at these Panama travel tips.
+Lonely Planet Central America (Travel Guide) is an excellent alternative if you are planning to travel to other Central American countries.
+And if you do, you should look at these Panama travel tips.